vsao/verification/Rule_deck/README.md

 ### Rule File
 - It is a standard Verification Rule Format (SVRF) or Tcl Verification Format(TVF) form.
 Rule files contain two main categories of commands:
-  - Specification statements: Statements such as describing the layout and source databases, and specifying where to store the results of a run.
+  - `Specification statements`: Statements such as describing the layout and source databases, and specifying where to store the results of a run.
-  - Layer operations: Manipulation of layers through Boolean operations, measurement operations etc.
+  - `Layer operations`: Manipulation of layers through Boolean operations, measurement operations etc.

 - Rule file that is used while running the lvs in command line is inter-linked with some other DRC/LVS Verification rule files as shown below: